jnijeremy/blog/_posts/2016-10-23-Jeremy's-promo-codes.md

 >
 > You can refer up to 5 friends per calendar month.

-Currently I use [$55 Fido Pulse plan](https://www.fido.ca/consumer/mobile-plans) with
+Currently I use a $40 BYOP plan with

-* 2 GB DATA
+* 4 GB DATA
-* 1000 INTERNATIONAL LD MINUTES
+* 1000 International Long Distance Minutes to 8 Selected Countries
-* Unlimited TEXT
+* Unlimited British Columbia-Wide Minutes
+* Unlimited Text, Picture and Video Messages from Canada to Canadian, U.S. and International Mobile Numbers
 * Call Display
 * Voicemail

-* Fido Roam
+The only issue with this plan is it doesn't have Fido Roaming.
+Maybe need to use roammobility when in the US.

 ### How to get promo:
 Send me an email to <j@jnijeremy.com>.